-Fayose orders the release of Government house fuel for N145 per Litre
+Fayose orders sale of Government house fuel at N145 per Litre

 The Governor of Ekiti State, Ayodele Fayose has order the release of 80 percent of fuel in the government house to the general public at N145 per litre.